 9. Push Jacks

-12. Hollow Body Hold
+12. Hollow body hold

-Keep your lower back pressed into mat throughout the entire exercise (the closer your legs are to the floor, the more challenging this is).
-Hold this posture for the full 30 seconds.
+Keep your lower back pressed into the floor throughout the exercise — the closer your legs are to the floor, the more challenging this is.
+Hold this posture for 30 seconds.

 Now it’s time to put it all together.
 Perform as many reps as possible of each exercise, for 30 seconds each.
 Rest for 5 seconds between exercises.
 Repeat the circuit 2 or 3 times as desired.